-6TH GRADE EXPLORING THEATRE: ONSTAGE AND A BACKSTAGE PASS (Semester-long Course - meets alternate days)
+6TH GRADE EXPLORING THEATRE: ONSTAGE AND A BACKSTAGE PASS (Quarter-long Course)

 Here's your ticket to explore the world of theatre!
 Discover what happens onstage and use your own backstage pass to experience the inner workings of theatrical life.
 In this course, students will build a collaborative community, learn how to develop characters and storylines, and create designs for a production.